Your insider guide to Launceston CBD

 If you find yourself in the pretty town of Launceston for the weekend, hold off on heading straight to the nearby wineries – stay a while and discover the unique history of the place and treat yourself to some of Tassie’s most delicious produce.

-Breakfast with the locals on fresh bread and snacks like Afghani bolani (pita-style flatbread stuffed with vegetables) at the farmers' Harvest Market opens in new window in the CBD.
+Breakfast with the locals on fresh bread and snacks like Afghani bolani (pita-style flatbread stuffed with vegetables) at the Saturday morning Harvest Market in the CBD.
 Plus, you can stock up on everything from local salmon to Tasmanian cheeses while chatting with producers.

 Queen Victoria Museum and Art Gallery (QVMAG)

-The QVMAG opens in new window is the custodian of Tasmania’s history.
+The QVMAG is the custodian of Tasmania’s history.
 There are rolling exhibitions by local artists, while the permanent collection showcases the fascinating zoological history of the state – think taxidermied Tasmanian tigers and trays of bugs and birds.
-Ask nicely, there’s usually a keen scientist on site who will be happy to show you around.
+If you ask nicely, there’s usually a keen scientist on site who will be happy to show you around.

 Mission on George